panda-re/panda/docs/manual.md

 ### Pandalogging During Replay

-Panda logging is enabled at runtime with a new command-line arg.
+PANDA logging is enabled at runtime with a new command-line arg.

     --pandalog filename